Abhipatidar22/My-Project/README.md

 # My-Project
-Stock Price Prediction using Machine Learning Algorithms Stock Price Predictor - Detailed Project Description Overview
+Stock Price Prediction using Machine Learning Algorithms.
 The Stock Price Predictor is a Streamlit-based web application that simulates stock price predictions using synthetic data.
 It allows users to input a stock ticker (e.g., "AAPL" for Apple) and generates a forecast for the next day's closing price based on historical trends.
 Since this is a demo application, it does not fetch real-time stock market data.
 Instead, it generates synthetic stock prices to demonstrate how predictive modeling works.
 Key Features